What is embedded analytics?

 What kinds of embedded analytics are there?

-Generally, it’s possible to build embedded analytics that fit any use case, but some common applications are -
+Generally, it’s possible to build embedded analytics that fit any use case, from sales looking for a competitive advantage, to marketers testing out new campaigns.
+Some common applications are -

 Reporting Tools: Many companies find it useful to see and analyse basic data without having to go through their BI software.
+Users can easily put together and share executive dashboards, or embedded reports to see KPIs.
 If you find that you’re constantly logging in to your BI tool to check the same two or three statistics, it might be a good idea to just build those statistics into your site.

 Data Visualization: It can be easy to tell other people in your organization about the implications of your data, but it’s much more useful to show them.
-With embedded analytics, you can build graphs and charts into your site, so everyone is more informed about the data.
+With embedded analytics, you can build graphs and charts into your site, so that your readers can see embedded data in real time, without having to log in.

 Mobile Reporting: An employee who’s traveling or working in a remote location might not be able to get to a desktop to open a BI tool.
 While many BI tools are available in mobile versions, building tools into a mobile app or service the company already uses might be a better choice.